 Element: Water, Dark (BD exclusive SSR version)

-Charge Attack: Blades of Frost, Blades of Diamond (SSR ver.)
-Blades of Peril (BD Dark ver.)
+Charge Attack: Blades of Frost, Realm of Ice (story 5★ uncap), Blades of Diamond (Premium Gala ver.), Blades of Frost II (Premium Gala 5★ uncap) Blades of Peril (BD Dark ver.)

 A former Knight of the Erste Empire and assigned as Lyria's Guardian.
 Katalina still keeps her vow of watching over the Girl in Blue no matter where the skies may take them.
 Just with a stroke of luck, both of them happen to stumble upon the protagonist in the midst of escaping from Erste soldiers.